 The BSc (Hons) Civil Engineering degree is accredited as fully satisfying the educational base for an Incorporated Engineer (IEng).
 See www.jbm.org.uk for further information.

-BCC to include Mathematics or a numerate subject such as Physics, Chemistry, Biology or Geography
+BCC - CDD to include Mathematics or a numerate subject such as Physics, Chemistry, Biology or Geography (this is equivalent to 104-80 UCAS tariff points).

-Grade C and BC at A Level to include Mathematics or a numerate subject such as Physics, Chemistry, Biology or Geography
+Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include Mathematics or a numerate subject such as Physics, Chemistry, Biology or Geography (this is equivalent to 104-80 UCAS tariff points).

-BTEC Extended Diploma Distinction Merit Merit in a relevant Maths, Science or Engineering subject
+BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant Maths, Science or Engineering subject (this is equivalent to 112-80 UCAS tariff points).

-29 points to include 16 points at Higher Level to include grade 5 in a numerate subject such as Mathematics, Physics, Chemistry, Biology or Geography
+Pass the International Baccalaureate Diploma with higher grades of between 655-445 to include grade 5 in a numerate subject such as Mathematics, Physics, Chemistry, Biology or Geography (this is equivalent to 112-80 UCAS tariff points)

 GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances